NickGrunert/master-thesis/modules/01_using_sam.typ

     // TODO

     === Automatik Mask Generator
-    One simple way of using SAM is by using the automatic mask generator provided by the SAM2 implementation.
+    One simple way of using #abr("SAM") is by using the automatic mask generator provided by the #abr("SAM")2 implementation.
     This class lays a regular grid over the image and prompts the model with these points.
     Afterwards, the results are subject to multiple post processing steps like non-maxmimum suppression and thresholding to create the final segmentation over the entire image @sam4.
     This appraoch does not requier us to create reliable input prompts, but also disenables further control over the specific data used as input.